jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 Maya stood suddenly in the gallery.
 Her tablet glowed as she swiped across it.

-"Dr. Chen," Judge Harrison warned.
+"Dr. Chen," Judge Okafor warned.
 "You're not permitted to—"

 "I need to correct my previous testimony."
 The words tumbled out.
 "The restoration protocol I mentioned—I'm ending it.
 Making it public.
 Transparent."